pulilab/who-maps/README.md

 ## Command to run

-`fab up` - start all backend instances in daemon mode `fab down` - stop all backend instances and make backup of db
+`fab up` - start all backend instances in daemon mode
+`fab down` - stop all backend instances and make backup of db
+`fab migrate` - to run new migrations
+`docker-compose build` - if there were new django requirements

 ## Project structure
 _(this section needs to be discussed)_